welluh/welluh/README.md

 ## Wellu Hietala

-**frontend / fullstack / lead developer, freelancer and accessibility enthusiast**
+**agile, hyperautomation email template manager & resolver of promises (aka a frontend developer, team lead, freelancer and accessibility buff)**

 I've been working as a frontend developer nearly a decade.
 I started with small-scale projects with Joomla, Wordpress, Typo3 and